-Subaru BRZ years to avoid — most common problems
+Best and worst Subaru BRZ years — which to avoid

 Most common Subaru BRZ problems